Akadama

 • Prevents overwatering by providing excellent drainage.

-• Holds minimal moisture, reducing rot risk.
+• Holds minimal moisture, reducing the risk of rot.

 • Supports root stability without compacting.